 - Type of alcohol you consume

 How long can alcohol be detected in urine for probation?
 When you consume alcohol, the amount of time it stays in the urine until the time a person feels intoxicated.
 In fact, the urine test can detect alcohol in an average of three days (12 to 72)hours after drinking.
 A more high-level examination can measure the presence of alcohol even after 80hours you drink.
 Of course, the specific timeframe won’t be the same for every individual, because there are numerous factors to measure like a person’s body condition, amount of drink consumed, age and gender.

 A person is recommended to consume alcohol with a glass of water.
 If you follow this sort of method it may help your body in proper metabolism.
 Otherwise, It takes a long period of time to detect alcohol from your urine.

 Many of us consume alcohol to decompress and socialize.
-It can be part of a healthy lifestyle if you consume in moderate level and also exercise and have a good diet.
+It can be part of a healthy lifestyle if you consume in a moderate level and also exercise and have a good diet.
 But abusing too of drinks leads to alcohol addiction and it can affect both of your physical as well as mental health.
 Similar to all drug addiction even alcohol addiction can also damage your body, especially if you are addicted to alcohol heavily every day or in binges.
 Alcohol travels through the body from the mouth to the stomach and later (drug test with mouth swab), into the circulatory system, the brain, Liver, Heart, Bones, Pancreas, and liver.
-As drink is absorbed and consumed, and let us see how alcohol affects your systems
+As the drink is absorbed and consumed, and let us see how alcohol affects your systems

 When alcohol is consumed for a long period of time, It can impact your brain’s ability to control behavior and body functions.
 If alcohol is consumed in high level the cells to change and becomes smaller in size and also releases extra GABA ( it is a class of receptors that react to the neurotransmitter and also it is responsible for soothing the brain down) and dopamine ( it is responsible for happiness ).